ZayneOswalt/AzureVM-AD/README.md

 <br />

 <p>
 The computer will restart and disconnect.
-Log into the virtual machine with "< domain name >/< username >".
+Log into the virtual machine with "< domain name >/< username >" then enter the password and hit enter.
 </p>
 <br />